Introduction to OpenShift AI

 Figure 4: Red Hat OpenShift offers a multitude of instances.

-The Resources link offers tutorials and documentation on how to use OpenShift AI, including partner software.
+To learn more, the Resources tab provides tutorials and documentation on how to use OpenShift AI, including partner software.
 Quick starts are embedded in the application itself and offer an in-line tutorial experience.

-In the Sandbox environment, a Data Science project is pre-created for your convenience.
+In this learning exercise, we will configure a Jupyter notebook server using a specified image within a Data Science project, customizing it to meet your specific requirements.
+In the Developer Sandbox environment, a Data Science project is created for your convenience.
 Please navigate to and open this project to set up a Workbench.

-• You should see the pre-created Data Science project with your username.
+• You should see the created Data Science project with your username, as shown in Figure 7 below.

 • Click on it to open the project.

-3. Create the Workbench for Jupyter notebook server
+3. Establish the Workbench for Jupyter notebook server

+After clicking Create a workbench you’ll be directed to Figure 9 below, where you can create a Jupyter notework.
 The Data Science Project serves as a registry for the Jupyter notebook we will create.
 You will be directed to the component page of the Data Science project.
 On this page, we need to define the configurations of Jupyter Notebook server images, such as Simple Data Science, TensorFlow, PyTorch, and others.
-Additionally, we can specify the server size, similar to Figure 6.
+Additionally, we can specify the server size and other parameters.

 The workbench will select the server image for the Jupyter Notebook.